Samelogic Logo

 ComparePricing

-How Agents see the Web
+How AI Agents see the Web

 AI agents fail on web pages because screenshots, DOM dumps, and selectors all break after a deploy.
 Here's what agents need to target elements reliably.